 Agent quality is mixed

-As with any real estate brokerage, agent quality is going to vary across REX’s Team.
-Some Agents will be highly experienced and professional, others will be relatively novice and/or less bought in.
+As with any real estate brokerage, agent quality is going to vary across REX’s team.
+Some REX Agents will be highly experienced and professional.
+Others will be relatively novice and/or less committed.

 Additionally, REX’s selection is limited.
 Some of its markets only have one agent!
 Others have zero agents and the whole process is handled remotely with ad hoc support (showings, open houses) from local freelancers.

 Team-based customer service approach isn’t for everyone